ahmedtaha5/Natours/readme.md

 - **Streamlined Booking Process**: Integrated with Stripe for secure payments.
 - **User Profiles**: Personalized profiles for managing bookings and updating profile details.
 - **Interactive Tour Descriptions**: Includes reviews, ratings, and dynamic tour maps.
-- **Security**: Implemented JWT authentication, data sanitization, and best practices in deployment on Render.
+- **Security**: Implemented JWT authentication, data sanitization, and best practices in deployment on vercel.

 ## Technologies Used